caelan-a/Wifi-Sentinel/README.md

    ```sh
    sudo reboot now
    ```
-7. The following service will now start up, you can tweak these in /etc/rc.local
+7. 2 daemons will be launched which you can tweak in /etc/rc.local
 8. Use following to find IP of pi
    ```sh
     iwconfig